Narmos/AC10M/README.md

 Press `ESC` to exit the program

-Press `p` to set corner points from frame source
+Press `p` to calibrate the target (set corner points from frame source)

 ## Credits